helium is a noble gas

 Noble gases are considered stable — they have the maximum number of valence electrons possible in their outer layer, so they don’t have any need to interact with other elements.

-What are the other properties of noble gases?
+What are the other properties and uses of noble gases?

 Real-Life Applications